Find the Perfect Time to Post on Social Media in 2020

 So you’re going to have to look at some very specific examples of when to post.
 In other words, you’re going to have to look at what your competition is doing.

-When do rival companies think the best time to post on their social media channels is?
-And how do their posts do?
+When do competitors think the best time to post on their social media channels is?
+And how do their posts perform?

 Take a look at your five closest competitors and make a note of their posting schedules.

-You should also make a note of when they don’t post too.
-Decide whether it’s a ‘dead time’ and not a good idea to post, or an opportunity to grab a share of the audience your competitors are missing out on.
+You should also make a note of when your competitors don’t post too.
+Figure out whether it’s a ‘dead time’ and not a good idea to post, or an opportunity to grab a share of the audience your competitors are missing out on.

 Not sure whether to post?
 Decide to post at that time slot for a couple of weeks and see what happens.